 Houston Dunleavy

-Ulster-born Houston Dunleavy is a freelance composer and conductor, and is currently a freelance composer, conductor, actor, and stand-up comedian.
-He has been Academic Director of The Australian Guild of Music Education, Head of Composition and Production at the Australian Institute of Music, Musical Director of the Sydney Male Choir, Adjunct Follow at the Australian National University in Canberra, and was formerly Senior Lecturer in Composition, and Acting Had of the School of Music and Drama at the University of Wollongong.
+Ulster-born Houston Dunleavy is a freelance composer and conductor, and is currently a freelance composer, conductor, actor, and stand-up comedian, based in Melbourne.
+He has been Academic Director of The Australian Guild of Music Education, Head of Composition and Production at the Australian Institute of Music, Musical Director of the Sydney Male Choir, Adjunct Follow at the Australian National University in Canberra, and was formerly Senior Lecturer in Composition, and Acting Head of the School of Music and Drama at the University of Wollongong.

 His teachers have included Peter Tahourdin, Barry Conyngham, Donald Erb, David Felder and Charles Wuorinen.

-His music has been performed by major concerts artists such as Beverley Rinaldi, soprano, Alan Baer (principal tuba of the New York Philharmonic Orchestra), Kevin Orr, Michael Kieran Harvey, David Goldblatt, Stephen Manes, Haydeé Schwarz and Duncan Gifford, pianists, Adam Meyer, trombone, Susan Collins, violin, Harold Levin and Brett Deubner, viola, Peter Sheridan, Lisa-Marie Amos, Bill Dowdall, Melanie Walters and Lisa Osmialowski, flutes, ensembles such as The Manes Duo, Syzrgy, The Kingfisher Trio, Kammer, Locana, The Bugallo-Williams Duo, Grevillea and Charisma.
+His music has been performed by major concerts artists such as Beverley Rinaldi, soprano, Alan Baer (principal tuba of the New York Philharmonic Orchestra), Kevin Orr, Michael Kieran Harvey, David Goldblatt, Stephen Manes, pianists, Susan Collins, violin, Harold Levin and Brett Deubner, violas, Peter Sheridan, Lisa-Marie Amos, Bill Dowdall, Melanie Walters and Lisa Osmialowski, flutes, ensembles such as The Manes Duo, Syzrgy, The Kingfisher Trio, Kammer, Locana, The Bugallo-Williams Duo, Grevillea and Charisma.

 His viola concerto, "A Kiss Before The World's End" was nominated for a Latin Grammy in 2019, and won the Best Classical Work for that year in Costa Rica.
-It will received its European premier in Spain, in December, 2021.
-His latest works, "Glocken" for solo piano, and "3 Portraits: a concerto for Euphonium and Brass Band, will be premiered in 2022.
+His latest works, "Glocken" for solo piano, was premiered in 2022, and "3 Portraits: a concerto for Euphonium and Brass Band”, will be premiered in Melbourne.
+His latest work (2025) is “Comeback” for horn and piano, for Carla Blackwood.

-His music is released on the “Wirripang”, "Wayfarer", and “Move” labels.
+His music is recorded on the “Wirripang”, "Wayfarer", and “Move” labels.

 http://www.houstondunleavy.com